Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Mentors Recommendation<a name='mentors_recommendation'></a>

-This endpoint recommends mentors to the logged in user
+This endpoint recommends mentors to the logged in user.

 **Endpoint:**`/mentor/recommendation/`